unoplatform/uno.toolkit.ui/doc/controls/ChipAndChipGroup.md

 Elevation|double|Gets or sets the elevation of the `Chip`.
 Icon|object|Gets or sets the icon of the `Chip`.
 IconTemplate|DataTemplate|Gets or sets the data template that is used to display the icon of the `Chip`.
-IsCheckable|bool|Gets or sets whether the chip can be checked.
-Used to prevent showing selection state.<br/>note: When nested under the `ChipGroup`, this property will be overwritten by `ChipGroup.SelectionMode`.
 RemovedCommand|ICommand|Gets or sets the command to invoke when the remove button is pressed.
 RemovedCommandParameter|object|Gets or sets the parameter to pass to the RemovedCommand property.